sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/03-deprecations.md

 ```

 Note that using `$effect` and `$effect.pre` will put you in [runes mode](/docs/runes) — be sure to update your props and state accordingly.

+## `immutable`

+The `immutable` compiler option is deprecated.
+Use runes mode instead, where all state is immutable (which means that assigning to `object.property` won't cause updates for anything that is observing `object` itself, or a different property of it).